 We’ve all been there.
 After ogling at macaroons in France and drinking your way through a pitcher of Sangria in Barcelona, you begin to feel like there must be something more to this continent, right?
 You’re certainly correct.
 Made up of 50 countries, Europe is a treasure chest of travel opportunities.
-Travel to these underrated countries in Europe and you are bound to discover stunning landscapes, beautiful architectures, and cultures.
+Travel to these underrated countries in Europe, and you are bound to discover stunning landscapes, beautiful architectures, and cultures.

-When deciding where to travel in Europe, I always encourage my friends to branch out because I know that paradise always mean breaking out of my comfort zone and exploring new places.
+When deciding where to travel in Europe, I always encourage my friends to branch out because I know that paradise still means breaking out of my comfort zone and exploring new places.
 Europe is a large continent with so many countries and cultures to explore, take the opportunity to explore all of them!

 These countries offer you a chance to dive in and explore new cultures, foods, and cities.
 You are sure to fall in love with the wineries, folk dancing, and seaside towns.

 Table of Contents

 - 1 Top 20 Underrated Countries in Europe